An oatmeal chocolate chip cookie ice cream sandwich is high on the list of ‘perfect summertime treats.’ Sharing this recipe for a summertime favorite.

-There are a couple tips to make a chewy cookie that will still give a little even when frozen.
+There are a couple of tips to make a chewy Chocolate Chip Cookie Sandwich that will still give a little even when frozen.

 - Use a cookie dough that is at least 50/50 white and brown sugar or even more weighted to brown sugar; brown sugar preventing the ‘crispness’ you often get with white sugar.

 - Use shortening instead of butter in your dough as the shortening will prevent your cookies from freezing more than butter will.
 I am mentally unable to use shortening in my baking (just one of those things that makes me all ‘ugh’), but if you don’t share the same thinking, then this is a good tip.

 - Underbaking your cookies by about 1-2 minutes will also keep them from getting rock hard.

 Bliss = an Ice Cream Cookie Sandwich made from a chewy Oatmeal Chocolate Chip Cookies holding perfectly vanilla-y ice cream studded with chocolate chips.

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 - 48 ounce container of Vanilla Ice Cream or your favorite flavor